Where to watch the 2026 Winter Olympics

 • Men’s and Women’s Individual Races – Freestyle races showcasing speed, endurance, and tactics.

 • Sprint and Team Sprints – Short-distance, high-intensity races where athletes push their limits over 1–1.5 km.
-Team sprints pair two skiers per nation, alternating laps in fast-paced exchanges, often leading to thrilling photo finishes.
+Team sprints pair two skiers per nation, with alternating laps in fast-paced exchanges that often lead to thrilling photo finishes.

 • Skiathlon: A combined-format race starting with the classic technique and switching mid-race to freestyle.
 Skiers must quickly change skis and poles in a transition zone, testing versatility, endurance, and tactical awareness.